Howard Scott Warshaw: Atari

 Warshaw's first success, Yars' Revenge, had been conceived as an Atari 2600 adaptation of the arcade game Star Castle.
 However, as limitations became clear, Warshaw re-adapted the concept into a new game involving mutated houseflies defending their world against an alien attacker.
 The game's working title was Time Freeze.
 Playtesting by Atari found that the game was popular with women.
 The game was a major success and is still regarded as one of the best games made for the Atari 2600.
 This led Warshaw to be chosen to design the game adaptation of the film Raiders of the Lost Ark, which was also a critically acclaimed commercial success.

 His success on Raiders likewise made him designer and programmer of the ill-fated Atari 2600 adaptation of the film E.T. the Extra-Terrestrial.
 Problems began early as he was only given five weeks to go from concept to finished product.
 Warshaw was assisted by Jerome Domurat, a graphics designer at Atari.
 Although the game was finished on time, it was poorly received and seen as confusing and frustrating.
 Atari took a major financial loss on the project which, combined with the company's other poor business decisions and the video game crash of 1983, led to the company being divided and sold within two years.
 During this time, Warshaw developed and almost finished another game called Saboteur.
 He left the company before it was completed.
 It was then re-adapted into a game based on the television series The A-Team but this also remained unfinished.
-Atari dismantled before either version could be released.

-In the 2014 movie Atari: Game Over he is quoted as saying that each of his games had more than 1 million copies sold.